zeevmoney/entimport-example/README.md

 ```

 Now we can run `go generate ./ent` again and use the new schema to a `phone` to the User entity.

-## Future Plans

-As mentioned above this initial version supports MySQL and PostgreSQL databases.
-It also supports all types of SQL relations.
-We have plans to further upgrade the tool and add more features such as
-more PostgreSQL fields, default values, and more.

-## Wrapping Up

-In this post, I presented `entimport`, a tool that was anticipated and requested many times by the Ent community.
-I
-showed an example of how to use it with Ent.
-This tool is another addition to Ent schema import tools, which are
-designed to make the integration of ent even easier.
-For discussion and
-support, [open an issue](https://github.com/ariga/entimport/issues/new).
-The full example can be
-found [in here](https://github.com/zeevmoney/entimport-example).
-I hope this was useful.